 - Face shields and other PPE are available and must be used when appropriate.
 Students should use the face shield during any laboratory exercise where there is a reasonable anticipation of aerosol formation or a splash occurring.
 It should be cleaned after every use.
-To use, adjust the headband to fit your head and snap the catch.
-To place or remove shield from face, use a clean paper towel and handle the shield by the knobs.
+To place or remove shield from face, use a clean paper towel and handle the shield by the headband.
 Do not handle by the part that covers your face.
 When the shield is not in use, place on a paper towel on your bench away from your immediate work area.
-To decontaminate shield at the end of lab, wet a clean paper towel with 10% bleach solution and, holding the shield by the knob, clean the surface.
+To decontaminate shield at the end of lab, wet a clean paper towel with 10% bleach solution and use it to clean the shield.
 Rinse under the faucet with water.
 Place on clean paper towel to drain.
 Remove gloves and wash hands.
 Dry face shield with paper towel and store in your cabinet.

 - Lab coats, gloves, and other PPE should not be worn outside the laboratory.
 Remove PPE and wash hands before leaving for any reason.
 Wash your hands with 4% chlorhexidine gluconate soap.

 - Do not remove specimens, reagents, or equipment from the laboratory.
 This includes writing utensils, calculators and rulers used in the lab.